 Abstract- Advancement of Cyber-Physical Systems has attracted attention to Mixed-Criticality Systems (MCSs), both in research and in industrial designs.
 As multicore platforms are becoming the dominant trend in MCSs, joint energy and reliability management is a crucial issue.
 In addition, providing guaranteed service level for low-criticality tasks in critical mode is of great importance.
 To address these problems, we propose "LETR-MC" scheme that simultaneously supports certification, energy management, fault-tolerance, and guaranteed service level in mixed-criticality multicore systems.
 In this paper, we exploit task-replication to not only satisfy reliability requirements, but also to improve the QoS of low-criticality tasks in overrun situation.
 Our proposed LETR-MC scheme determines the number of replicas, and reduces the execution time overlap between the primary tasks and replicas.
-Moreover, instead of ignoring low-criticality tasks or selectively executing them without any guaranteed service level in modes, i.e. normal, fault-occurrence, overrun and critical operation modes.
+Moreover, instead of ignoring low-criticality tasks or selectively executing them without any guaranteed service level in overrun mode, it mathematically explores the minimum achievable service guarantee for each low-criticality task in different execution modes, i.e. normal, fault-occurrence, overrun and critical operation modes.
 We develop novel unified demand bound functions (DBF), along with a DVFS method based on the proposed DBF analysis.
 Our experimental results show that LETR-MC provides up to 59% (24% on average) energy saving, and significantly improves the service levels of low-criticality tasks compared to the state-of-the-art schemes.